-Sampling will encompass locations ranging from the WA/ID State Line to downstream to Nine Mile Dam of the majority of PCB loading sources from the Spokane area.
+Sampling will encompass locations ranging from the WA/ID State Line downstream to Nine Mile Dam.
+This area is selected because it covers the majority of PCB loading sources from the Spokane area.
 SPMD samplers for trend assessment will be deployed at the same four locations from the original study: